lazerlabs/myTransformers/README.md

 ### Tokenization and Input Processing
 - Each feature (volume, close, transactions) is treated as a token
 - Input shape: [Batch, Stocks, Time, Features]
-- Features are normalized per stock using z-score normalization
+- Features are normalized using global training set statistics (Z-score).
-- Temporal information is encoded in the feature dimension
+- Temporal information is encoded using time features (see below) and positional encodings.

 ### Embedding Layer
 The embedding system (`DataEmbedding_inverted`) combines: